Who is the contact person for leave questions?

 How do I get hardship days?

-Completing the Leave Request form is the way hardship days are awarded.
+Completing the Employee Application for Hardship Leave form is the way hardship days are awarded.
 Full time employees with 90 days of continuous service qualify for hardship days.
 Hardship pay is 50% of your daily rate.

 I have disability insurance.
 How do I file a claim?